Andrey Kozenko: International sanctions

 On 9 November 2016, the European Union included Kozenko in the sanctions list.
 His last name is published in the official journal of the European Union.
 In response, Kozenko said that he was indifferent to the European Union sanctions imposed on him the day, since the parliamentarian does not have a business in Europe and does not plan to travel there.

+He was sanctioned by the UK government in 2016 in relation to the Russo-Ukrainian War.

-On 15 November 2016, additional sanctions against Kozenko were imposed by the US Department of Treasury "If this is the basis for sanctions, then I would advise the clerks who remained in the Treasury until January 20 to impose sanctions on [US Assistant Secretary of State Victoria] Nuland, [billionaire George] Soros, [US Vice President Joseph] Biden," he responded.
+On 15 November 2016, additional sanctions against Kozenko were imposed by the US Department of Treasury.
+"If this is the basis for sanctions, then I would advise the clerks who remained in the Treasury until January 20 to impose sanctions on [US Assistant Secretary of State Victoria] Nuland, [billionaire George] Soros, [US Vice President Joseph] Biden," he responded.

 On 17 November 2016, Kozenko was added to the Swiss sanctions list.
 Commenting on this decision, Kozenko urged his colleagues, as well as all Russian officials, to declare a boycott of Swiss watches, specifying that he had abandoned the products of Swiss watchmakers much earlier, "when it had not yet become a clown."
 “I wear watches exclusively made in Russia,” he said.

 On 23 November 2016, Kozenko was added to the Canadian sanctions list.